The Other “Cyprus Problem”

 As the name implies, Cyprus Development Bank was established in 1963 to promote the development of industry and tourism.
 The government owned a majority of the bank’s shares upon its creation, and it received several World Bank loans.
 The government privatized the bank in in 2008.

 With the advent of the European Central Bank’s Single Supervisory Mechanism in November 2014, the ECB took ultimate responsibility for approving the purchase of a “qualified holding” in a eurozone bank.
 The Cyprus Development Bank investment occurred prior to the operation of the Single Supervisory Mechanism.
 Under present arrangements, the Central Bank of Cyprus would be involved in the review of the purchase of a bank but would be required to submit its report to the ECB for the final decision.
-The CBC would maintains responsibility for approving board members and senior managers at Cyprus Development Bank, because CDB is classified as a “less significant institution.”
+The CBC would maintain responsibility for approving board members and senior managers at Cyprus Development Bank, because CDB is classified as a “less significant institution.”

 A Tanzania-headquartered bank operating primarily out of Cyprus, FBME, was targeted by the Treasury Department under Section 311 of the USA PATRIOT Act in July 2014.
 Press reporting has claimed that Russian actors including organized criminal groups and politically connected individuals used FBME to move money, and that FBME facilitated funds transfers from Russia in support of Syria’s chemical weapons program.